 - Keep only the data you need.
 Remove unnecessary columns and data.

-- Keep historical data in a separate report if you don’t need the data on a daily basis.
+- Keep historical data in a separate report if you don't need the data daily.
 Refresh the historical data report when you need the data.

-- Reduce the number of calculations/operations in the front end, and try to do as much as possible in the data modelling.
+- Reduce the number of calculations/operations in the front end, and try to do as much as possible in the data modeling.